cleavetv/unity-framework/Readme.txt

 ﻿##### CleaveFramework v0.1.0 -﻿A Unity C# game framework.
+﻿
+This framework is meant to faciliate the implementation of a better structure for Unity3D game project code.
+It is by no means perfect, and I welcome any and all feedback and potential contributions in regards to improving its functionality and easing its usability.
+Thanks!

 The core functionality of the framework is two-fold based around an executable command delegate callback system and a SceneObjectData container for objects, automated system updating, and global data.
 Any amount of unique Objects are able to subscribe to commands and then implement callbacks upon execution of the command.
 Commands can be utilized to pass data to another object, as event messaging, or a virtual Execute() method can be implemented to  directly manipulate the data within the command object itself before or after propogating to the delegates.
 Commands are pushed into the Framework via static methods which can perform commands on that frame, or after a given delay of frames or seconds.
 Commands can push other Commands during their execution giving the ability to create sequences of events.